Call4Cloud | MMP-C | Autopilot | Device Preparation

 9. Walking the Chain

-When looking at the Ekcert we got, it’s indeed missing its Intermediate certificate.
-By the looks of it when collecting the DHA-Data it needs to also fetch the EKCert.
+When we looked at the Ekcert we got, it was indeed missing its Intermediate certificate.
+From the looks of it, when collecting the DHA-Data, it needs to also fetch the EKCert.
 That EkCert needs to be valid!
 The Certificate Chain walk needs to be successful!

 I guess the DHA-Service somehow checks if the Certificate Chain could be successfully walked.
 If the walk isn’t successful the DHA-Service would respond with the message